kemsakurai/1on1-questions/README.ja.md

 * What are you most worried about?
 * What are your biggest concerns about your current project(s)?
 * What aspect of this project has been particularly interesting for you?
-* What could I do to make you enjoy your work more?
 * What did you like most/least about that?
 * What do you enjoy the most in your current role?
 * What do you feel is your greatest accomplishment here?